awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 In this wait event, a thread is in the process of returning the result set to the client\.

 **io/file/csv/data**
-In this wait event, there are threads writing to CSV tables\.
+In this wait event, there are threads writing to tables in comma\-separated value \(CSV\) format\.
 Check your CSV table usage\.
-A typical cause of this event is setting log\_output on a table\.
+A typical cause of this event is setting `log_output` on a table\.

 **io/file/innodb/innodb\_data\_file**
 In this wait event, there are threads waiting on I/O operations to storage\.
 This event is more prevalent in I/O intensive workloads\.
 SQL statements showing a comparatively large proportion of this wait event might be running disk intensive queries\.
 Or they might be requesting data that can't be satisfied from the InnoDB buffer pool\.
 To find out, check your query plans and cache hit ratios\.
 For more information, see [ Buffering and Caching](https://dev.mysql.com/doc/refman/5.6/en/buffering-caching.html) in the MySQL documentation\.